EderMiqueias/MarvelPedia/README.md

 # MarvelPedia
-A Client-Side And Server-Side To See Your Favorite Characters And Comics
+A Client-Side And Server-Side To See Your Favorite Characters And Comics.